Reaction-Space-Explorer/reac-space-exp/test/mod/MOD_getting_started.md

     deb http://cz.archive.ubuntu.com/ubuntu eoan main universe
     ```
     Then run the following in the terminal
-    Now you should be able to access **eona** packages(Eona Ermine is the name of Ubuntu 19.10 release), which supported the versions we desire.
+    Now you should be able to access **eoan** packages(Eoan Ermine is the name of Ubuntu 19.10 release), which supported the versions we desire.
 Don't worry, everything's safe.
     ```bash
     sudo apt install openbabel=2.4.1+dfsg-3 libopenbabel-dev=2.4.1+dfsg-3
     ```